cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 [Supply Air Temperature Reset](/documents/soos/supply-air-temperature-reset) – Since the coil water is warmer with CHWST reset, there is an increased risk of high humidity in the zones due to the reduced capacity of coils to remove moisture from the supply air.

 **Chilled Water Pumping Differential Pressure Reset** – Since differential pressure reset slows down the CHW flow and hence the heat transfer rate to the AHUs, it must be coordinated with CHWST reset.
 If the CHWST setpoint is raised and the flow is lowered simultaneously, it is possible that not enough heat will be removed from the building.
 Taylor (2013) explains that for primary variable and secondary variable chilled water loops, the two SOOs should be sequenced as shown in Figure 7: CHWST setpoint should first be increased to lower the cooling capacity; then, when the setpoint cannot be raised anymore, the differential pressure setpoint should start to be decreased.
-If the chilled water loop has constant speed pumps, then the sequence should be flipped: first increase the differential pressure (to reduce flow), then modulate the CHWST setpoint by staging the chillers or reducing capacity with vane guides (Taylor 2013).
+If the chilled water loop has constant speed pumps, then the sequence should be flipped: first increase the differential pressure (to reduce flow), then modulate the CHWST setpoint by staging the chillers or reducing capacity with vane guides.[^2]

 figure 7